Antoine Le Picard de Phélippeaux: Expedition in Egypt

-Sir Sidney Smith's influence gained Phélippeaux a British Colonelcy; Smith was now accredited to the Ottoman Empire as an Envoy Plenipotentiary and commanded of a squadron off the coast of Egypt and Syria.
+Sir Sidney Smith's influence gained Phélippeaux a British colonelcy; Smith was now accredited to the Ottoman Empire as an Envoy Plenipotentiary and commanded of a squadron off the coast of Egypt and Syria.
 In 1799, Phélippeaux accompanied Smith on his diplomatic mission to Constantinople; this led to Acre, where Phélippeaux was presented to Jezzar Paşa.
 Phélippeaux's new mission was to help Jezzar with the defense of Acre.

 Phélippeaux inspected the medieval walls and bastions and noticed them crumbling.
 Acre also had very few cannons facing the sea.
 He convinced Jezzar of the dangers, and gangs of labourers were placed in Phélippeaux's hands.
 He began to strengthen the walls, mount guns, construct trenches, and excavate the moat.
 The trenches he constructed were behind the old fortifications, creating a double barrier.
-Due to Smith, Phélippeaux was able to garner Napoleon's lighter artillery and install them in the fortress.
+Following Smith's capture of Napoleon's artillery, Phélippeaux was able to install the guns in the fortress.

-In April 1799, Phélippeaux successfully directed the defence to defeat Napoleon Bonaparte in the battle of Acre.
+Phélippeaux's efforts enabled the defence to defeat Napoleon Bonaparte in the battle of Acre.